 You will be required to apply for this approval if you collect or grow plants and you intend to:

-- Export the plant specimen overseas for commercial purposes; or
+- export the plant specimen overseas for commercial purposes

 In order to export for commercial purposes any Australian native plant specimens, or specimens on the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) list, the specimens must come from an approved program such as an Approved Artificial Propagation Program.

 Approval is required for: